Delemangi/prepis/README.md

 ## Configuration

-1. Create a `config.json` file in the project directory.
+1. Create a `config.json` file in the `electron-app/` directory.
 It should have the following structure:

    ```json
    {